Firstseconddd/Firstseconddd/README.md

 - 👋 Hi, I’m @Firstseconddd
 - 👀 I’m interested in Music and Coding
 - 🌱 I’m currently learning IT at Thai-nichi University
-- 💞️ I’m looking to collaborate on APPLE :D
 - 📫 How to reach me IG: 1stsecond_

 <!---